 - The in-school work year for employees employed on a ten-month, eleven-month or twelve-month basis shall not exceed the State/District funded days.
 Should the District decide to initiate a "year-round school program" it shall meet with representatives of the Association to develop the procedures necessary to implement the program including the voluntary assignment of employees.
-If during the term of this contract, the State mandates additional days or hours, the parties will meet to discuss Article 25. - The above stated maximum number of work days for each category may be extended three (3) additional days for new employees for the purpose of orientation and inservice education.
-The association will be allocated two hours for an orientation breakfast. - Employees will be paid for the days that are worked as determined and funded by the State. - 13:4 SPECIAL SCHOOLS - Positions at special schools requiring workdays in excess of the ten-month in-school work year will, to the extent possible, be filled from within the school on a voluntary basis. - 13:4.2 If these positions are not filled from within the school on a voluntary basis the positions shall be open to all qualified employees in the District. - In the event there are not sufficient qualified applicants for such positions, qualified special school employees may be assigned to said positions on a rotating basis with the employee having the least amount of seniority and the least number of rotational involuntary special school assignments being assigned first with notification of such involuntary assignment to be made by May 1.
+If during the term of this contract, the State mandates additional days or hours, the parties will meet to discuss Article 25. - 13:2 The above stated maximum number of work days for each category may be extended three (3) additional days for new employees for the purpose of orientation and inservice education.
+The association will be allocated two hours for an orientation breakfast. - Employees will be paid for the days that are worked as determined and funded by the State. - 13:4 SPECIAL SCHOOLS - Positions at special schools requiring workdays in excess of the ten-month in-school work year will, to the extent possible, be filled from within the school on a voluntary basis. - 13:4.2 If these positions are not filled from within the school on a voluntary basis the positions shall be open to all qualified employees in the District. - 13:4.3 In the event there are not sufficient qualified applicants for such positions, qualified special school employees may be assigned to said positions on a rotating basis with the employee having the least amount of seniority and the least number of rotational involuntary special school assignments being assigned first with notification of such involuntary assignment to be made by May 1.

-TRANSFERS
+ARTICLE 14 TRANSFERS

-14:1 DEFINITIONS
+- 14:1 DEFINITIONS

-14:1.1 Permanent Vacancy

-A vacancy resulting from a previously occupied position, or caused by the generation of increased State units.

-14:1.2 Temporary Vacancy
+- 14:1.1 Temporary Vacancy

-A vacancy resulting from leaves of absence, special assignment, or any position so designated by the Superintendent that is vacant between August 1 and the close of the work year.
-(Permanent contracts can be given to teachers who are in the District's critical needs subject areas.
-The District's critical need subject areas will be determined annually.)
+- 14:1.2 A vacancy resulting from leaves of absence, special assignment, or any position so designated by the Superintendent.

-14:1.3 New Position
+- 14:1.3 New Position